-Gibson has also made available certain supplementary information regarding the fourth quarter and full year financial and operating results, available at www.gibsonenergy.com
+Gibson has also made available certain supplementary information regarding the second quarter financial and operating results, available at www.gibsonenergy.com.

 Gibson is a Canadian-based oil infrastructure company with its principal businesses consisting of the storage, optimization, processing, and gathering of crude oil and refined products.
 Headquartered in Calgary, Alberta, the Company’s operations are focused around its core terminal assets located at Hardisty and Edmonton, Alberta, and also include the Moose Jaw Facility and an infrastructure position in the U.S.